 My.uncc.edu is the student portal enabling access to tasks, announcements, email, student accounts, Niner Central, Schedule Wizard, registration and numerous other applications a student needs while attending UNC Charlotte.
 From my.uncc.edu students can access DegreeWorks the University’s online tool for degree progression and planning.
 Both students and their advisor(s) have access.
 Individual FAQs for DegreeWorks can be found on the ITS FAQ website.

 The Academic Calendar is the University resource for all important dates, deadlines, holidays and more.
 Additionally, the Graduate School curates a Graduation Clearance website section to help walk students through the graduation process.
 Individual FAQs for graduation and commencement can be found on the on the ITS FAQ website.

-The Graduate Life Fellows (GLFs) are a group of continuing master's and doctoral-level students who offer guidance and promote engagement through first-hand experience, peer mentorship and graduate student events.
-They are available through the Center for Graduate Life during the Fall and Spring semesters, or via email at email@example.com If you have any questions about the graduate student experience at UNC Charlotte, reach out to them.
+Graduate Advocates are a group of continuing graduate students who offer guidance and promote engagement through first-hand experience, peer mentorship and graduate student events.
+They are available through the Center for Graduate Life during the Fall and Spring semesters, Students are encouraged to reach out to them should they have any questions about the graduate student experience at UNC Charlotte.

 The Center for Graduate Life provides information and support to all UNC Charlotte graduate teaching assistants through its graduate teaching initiative.
 New GTA’s are required to attend new GTA training which Is held at the beginning of each semester.